 Should You Add Photos to the Inspection Report?

 Absolutely!
 The inspection report is an official, objective document drafted by a professional home inspector after evaluating a house.
 It captures cumulative information about the condition of the house, outlining any and all issues with its structure and systems.
-Attaching home inspection photos to the descriptions given in the report is highly recommended, as any interested party will have visual representation of any item or scenario being described.
+Attaching home inspection photos to the descriptions given in the report is highly recommended, as any interested party will have a visual representation of any item or scenario being described.

 The Future of Home Inspection – Video